apoorvumang/prompt-lookup-decoding/README.md

 ## Datasets

 We experiment on 3 datasets, and compare with simple greedy decoding as a baseline.
-The tasks we focus on are those where we expect high overlap between input and output - summarization, context-based QA and multi-turn chat.
+We focus on "input-grounded" tasks where we expect high overlap between input and output - summarization, context-based QA and multi-turn chat.